solana-validators/solana-validator-guidebook/docs/solana-introduction/what-do-i-need-to-know.md

 * Marketing and communications to attract users
 * Customer support

-Weather you decide to run a validator or an rpc node, you should consider all of these areas of expertise.
+Whether you decide to run a validator or an rpc node, you should consider all of these areas of expertise.
 A team of people is likely necessary for you to achieve your goals.

 ## Who can become a validator or RPC operator?